 - A focus on health in aging with the goal of preventing, delaying, or decreasing morbidity and disability in old age.

 - An acknowledgement of the importance of life course processes on health and functioning in old age.

 - A focus on both individual and social group differences in late life health and disability.

 - A multidisciplinary approach that includes medicine, social gerontology, psychology, and epidemiology.

 - Creation of large databases from population-based studies on aging and health.

-- Access to other large databases on aging via national and international collaborations.
+- Access to other large databases on aging via national and international collaboration.

-- Integration of epidemiological and social science studies with clinical and molecular work.
+- Integration of epidemiological and social science studies with clinical and molecular research.

-- Contribution to improved treatment and care of elderly people.
+- Contributions to improve treatment and care of elderly people.

-- Special attention to neuroscience with focus on neural correlates of cognitive functions and prevention of brain aging.
+- Special attention on neuroscience with focus on neural correlates of cognitive functions and prevention of brain aging.

 - Implementation of intervention studies to prevent cognitive decline, dementia, and multimorbidity.